Ora-Kool/Fancy-Hotel/README.md

 - bundle install

 * How to run the test suite
-- run rails s on the in the project
+- run rails s in the project, using terminal

 * Services (job queues, cache servers, search engines, etc.)